yuanzheliang/yuanzheliang.github.io/_pages/about.md

 *i*-MemTec Lab Mission:
 ======
-The Innovation in Membrane Technology for Circular Economy (i-MemTec) Lab aims to pioneer advanced membrane technology for a circular economy of nutrients, energy, and water ("NEW") resources.
+The *innovation* in Membrane Technology for Circular Economy (*i*-MemTec) Lab aims to pioneer advanced membrane technology for a circular economy of nutrients, energy, and water ("NEW") resources.

 Ongoing Research Efforts:
 ======